Turbulence: Onset of turbulence

 The onset of turbulence can be, to some extent, predicted by the Reynolds number, which is the ratio of inertial forces to viscous forces within a fluid which is subject to relative internal movement due to different fluid velocities, in what is known as a boundary layer in the case of a bounding surface such as the interior of a pipe.
 A similar effect is created by the introduction of a stream of higher velocity fluid, such as the hot gases from a flame in air.
 This relative movement generates fluid friction, which is a factor in developing turbulent flow.
 Counteracting this effect is the viscosity of the fluid, which as it increases, progressively inhibits turbulence, as more kinetic energy is absorbed by a more viscous fluid.
 The Reynolds number quantifies the relative importance of these two types of forces for given flow conditions, and is a guide to when turbulent flow will occur in a particular situation.

 This ability to predict the onset of turbulent flow is an important design tool for equipment such as piping systems or aircraft wings, but the Reynolds number is also used in scaling of fluid dynamics problems, and is used to determine dynamic similitude between two different cases of fluid flow, such as between a model aircraft, and its full size version.
 Such scaling is not always linear and the application of Reynolds numbers to both situations allows scaling factors to be developed.

 A flow situation in which the kinetic energy is significantly absorbed due to the action of fluid molecular viscosity gives rise to a laminar flow regime.
 For this the dimensionless quantity the Reynolds number (Re) is used as a guide.

+Reynolds number dependency.
+From top to bottom: regime of unseparated flow; a fixed pair of Foppl vortices in the wake; two laminar vortex street regimes; transition to turbulent vortex street; laminar boundary layer transitions to turbulence, disorganized wake; re-establishment of turbulent vortex …

 With respect to laminar and turbulent flow regimes: